Football in South America

-Football is considered one of the greatest sports in South America.
+Association football is by far the most popular sport in South America.
 Football was first introduced to the continent during the nineteenth century, as part of the worldwide diffusion of British culture initiated by the British diaspora and subsequent acceptance of the sport by the region's Anglophile elite.
 Football was widely regarded as a symbol of modernity and good health, and over time it replaced older fashionable sports, such as Bochas.
 By the middle of the twentieth century, it had become the primary mainstream sport across most of the continent.

 The sport's organization is governed by domestic federations (or associations) and continental confederations, all of which are members of FIFA.
 Most South American football federations are part of CONMEBOL (the South American Football Confederation).
 There are a few exceptions: the associations based in the Guianas, which are part of CONCACAF (the North American Football Confederation), and the Falkland Islands/Islas Malvinas.
 The development of football is also organized by these domestic and international federations in conjunction with governmental sports authorities.
 Each country in South America has its own unique football development infrastructure, enjoying varying degrees of success.